 Enter the amount of Tax Due from page 1, line 29 or the amount of Overpayment from line 30.
+The amount entered cannot be a negative amount.

 Making Voluntary Gifts

 You can make voluntary gifts to each of the funds shown below.
 A gift will reduce your refund or increase the amount due with your return.